Serverless Infrastructure Autoscaling

 The challenge of scaling containers

-If your cluster runs 10 machines of
+For example, if a cluster runs 10 machines of

 2 vCPUs and